-If you are a sweet port drinker, this one is for you.
+If you are a sweet port drinker, this Icelandic liquor is for you.

-Once again, I cannot pick just one brew, but I loved RVK Brewing in downtown Reykjavík.
-While we walked from our hotel, you can also drive over to enjoy.
+I loved RVK Brewing in downtown Reykjavík.
+While we walked from our hotel, you can also drive over to enjoy an Icelandic beer flight.

 Founded by a former NYC finance guru, RVK offers a selection of great beers ranging from white and sour to dark and barrel infused.
 The taproom is open for pints and flights, and you can also email for a tour.

-By far, Vík saturated my heart and became my favorite southern Iceland town–and not just because it has a brewery.
-Vík is perfect for Northern Light viewings and a great rest stop along Ring Road to see the glaciers.
-You can check out our 7-Day Iceland Itinerary to make sure you don't miss the Smiðjan Brugghús.
+Vík is also a great rest stop along Ring Road to see the glaciers.
+After this boozy Icelandic alcohol list, you can check out our 7-Day Iceland Itinerary to make sure you don't miss the Smiðjan Brugghús.

 If you are looking for delicious burgers and a huge selection of beer, Smiðjan is the place to be.
 Not only do they produce their own draft beers, but they also showcase a large variety of Icelandic brews.

 My husband, who has Celiacs, also found a delicious rhubarb cider here -- claimed to be the only one produced in Iceland.